jonseymour/florida/MARY-JANE-K.md

 ---
 ## Part B

-A mother, Miriam, is selected at random from the set of mothers of a large population of 2-child families.
-Miriam has a daughter, Jennifer, and another child L. L is the child's initial.
+A mother, Miriam, is selected at random from the set of mothers of a large population of 2-child families referred to in Part A. Miriam has a daughter, Jennifer, and another child L. L is the child's initial.
 L's gender is known to Miriam and Jennifer, but not to us.

 If Miriam has one daughter, Jennifer is that daughter.
 If she has two daughters, Jennifer is the daughter selected with a coin flip.
 The selection process does not permit the selection of mothers with 2 boys.